Status: Finished Airing

 Both animes are related withe the time and situations that must be handled according to time rules, the main characters become sort of "time lord".
 Nevertheless Steins; Gate has a cientific approach while Mirai Nikki get a supernatural like.

 Stories that work on similar science-fictional theories, in which old-styled cell phones play an important role.
+The protagonists have the ability to change future, but there may be consequences.

 Both share an impossible romance, hard to endure emotional moments, similar time and space theories, character development and backstory, lots of plot twists, awesome music soundtrack and seiyus (voiceovers).
 In both case, you end up marathoning the whole thing in a day or two =)